tqhuy2018/Casper-Perl-sdk/docs/Help.md

 {"method" : "state_get_dictionary_item","id" : 1,"params" :{"state_root_hash" : "146b860f82359ced6e801cbad31015b5a9f9eb147ab2a449fd5cdb950e961ca8","dictionary_identifier":{"AccountNamedKey":{"dictionary_name":"dict_name","key":"account-hash-ad7e091267d82c3b9ed1987cb780a005a550e6b3d1ca333b743e2dba70680877","dictionary_item_key":"abc_name"}}},"jsonrpc" : "2.0"}
 ```

-To generate such string, you need to use an object of type GetDictionaryItemParams class, which declared in file "GetDictionaryItemParams.h" and "GetDictionaryItemParams.m"
+To generate such string, you need to use an object of type GetDictionaryItemParams class, which declared in file "GetDictionaryItemParams.pm" under folder "GetDictionaryItem"

 Instantiate the GetDictionaryItemParams, then assign the GetDictionaryItemParams object with state_root_hash and an DictionaryIdentifier value.
 The DictionaryIdentifier can be 1 among 4 possible classes defined in folder "DictionaryIdentifierEnum".